Meet Our Dedicated Research Team

 leyme@catholic.ac.kr

-Henry was our WashU undergraduate student from 2019-2021.
-He is now a 3rd year MD-PhD student at UT Southwestern.
+Henry was our undergraduate student from 2019-2021 and now a 4th year MD-PhD student at UT Southwestern.

 MSTP, UT Southwestern Medical School